WEBINAR | Dynamic-to-Detail Micro-CT in One Workflow: UniTOM HR 2

 • 4D-STEM for crystallographic orientation and phase mapping

-• Large solid-angle EDX detection and 100kV electron acceleration for efficient nanoscale chemical analysis
+• Large solid-angle EDX detectors and 100 kV electron acceleration providing clearer and unambiguous data for efficient nanoscale chemical analysis

 • Precession-assisted nanobeam diffraction for high-quality indexing of acquired diffraction patterns